isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

    |      |     5s     |    |     5s     |  |     5s     |    | time

 This diagram shows four lease-reclamation cycles (c1 through c4) of variable duration.
-Note that the duration of the reclamation cycle depends on the number of expired leases detected and processed in the particular cycle.
+The duration of the reclamation cycle depends on the number of expired leases detected and processed in a particular cycle.
 This duration is usually significantly shorter than the interval between the cycles.